syumai/go-wasm-counter/README.md

 # go-wasm-counter

 * Simple counter app written in go.
-* This app running on browser.
+* This app runs on browser.

 ## Example